linnarsson-lab/ROBOFISH/Instalation.md

 The user program is the main interface for the user to give expermental parameters to the system.
 With the user program you can open a text file (FISH2_System_datafile.yaml) that contains all metadata of the system and the experiments.
 This data is uploaded to a central database that the system can acces to perform the correct experiment.
 - Open the FISH_System_datafile_template.yaml
 - Edit the data if needed and save as FISH_System_datafile.yaml.
-This is the main entry point for data (eperimental parameters, settings, etc.) for the user.
+This is the main entry point for data (experimental parameters, settings, etc.) for the user.
 For now it is not needed to change any data.
 - Start a new Anaconda Prompt and activate your environment using: `activate <NAME>`
 - Change directory to the folder with the ROBOFISH code: `cd <PATH>` for instance if it is on your desktop: `cd Desktop\ROBOFISH`
 - Start the user program with: `python FISH2_user_program.py` (CHANGE TO ROBOFISH)